 It is difficult to establish the exact causes of TMJ disorders.
-However, dentists believe that the pain may be caused by a combination of factors such as injury, genetics, or arthritis.
+However, dentists believe a combination of factors such as injury, genetics, or arthritis may cause the pain.
 Symptoms arise from issues affecting the muscles of the jaw or parts of the temporomandibular joint.
 With this in mind, here are some common causes of TMD.

-* Injuries to the joint, jaw, or neck and head muscles, for example, due or a heavy blow or whiplash.
+* Injuries to the joint, jaw, neck, and head muscles, for example, from a heavy blow or whiplash.

 * Clenching the teeth, which can put pressure on the joint

 * Tightening the facial and jaw muscles, for example, due to stress

 * Movement of the disc between the ball and the socket of the temporomandibular joint

 Symptoms of TMJ